smaurice101/readthedocs/docs/source/usercopy.rst

     Here you are copying TWO projects: myawesometmlsolution-3f10,iotsolution-3f10

-    - Then enter
+    - Then press Save:

       .. figure:: usercopy2.png
          :scale: 70%

-    **TSS will pull all TML projects from the other user's Git Repo and commit them to your repo.
+    **TSS will pull ONLY those TML projects from the other user's Git Repo and commit them to your repo.
 TSS will take care of file changes.
-Within few seconds, on your Git Repo you will see ALL of the other user's TML projects.**
+Within few seconds, on your Git Repo you will see those specific projects of the other user's TML projects.**

+Thats it!